ylu8888/AEtherX/README.md

 **Full-stack Q&A website for programmers, similar to Stack Overflow**

-* Led team of 4: organized meetings, delegated tasks, helped teammates debug, created code templates for teammates.
-Received final grade of 100%.

 * App mimics 15 features of Stack Overflow with a secure RESTful API and ensures confidentiality for 90% of API requests.

 * Implemented the entire user login system to allow CRUD operations on the users & secured user authentication.

+* Led team of 4: organized meetings, delegated tasks, helped teammates debug, created code templates.
+Received final grade of 100%.

 * Tech Used: Our team wrote 7000+ lines of code using React, Node.js, Express, MongoDB (MERN Stack), & Tailwind CSS.

 ## Desktop Preview